saleemk/slopsmith-plugin-mobile-note-highway/README.md

 - **Stems:** Stem mixer controls, shown only for stem-format songs
 - **More controls:** Mixer, Lyrics, Simplify, HD, 3D Highway, Save, Tones, Fretboard, and other plugin actions

+**Landscape behavior:**
+- Expanded controls use compact horizontal rows to preserve note highway space.
+- More controls content is compacted in landscape while keeping popovers and dropdowns usable.
+- Rotating while controls are expanded collapses them so the next expand rebuilds the correct layout for the new orientation.

 All gestures show brief visual feedback confirming the action.

 ## How it works